 From August 2013 through May 2021, I was Assistant Professor of Urban Planning + Design in the Department of Architecture, Urban Planning + Design at the University of Missouri-Kansas City.
-I teach courses in planning history, historic preservation, housing, land use planning, and urban studies.
+An award-winning mentor, I teach courses in planning history, historic preservation, housing, land use planning, and urban studies.
 I am in charge of the department’s Graduate Certificate in Historic Preservation.

 My research examines the complexities of corporate power, industrial planning, and urban development in metropolitan America.
 My long-term project on the film industry’s role in shaping metropolitan Los Angeles investigates the shift in production methods (from fordist to postfordist) on film companies’ land-use decisions from 1920 to 1975.
 I am working on a grant-funded project to understand the film industry’s role in Kansas City’s urban development through film distribution and exhibition.

 I earned my Ph.D. in Policy, Planning and Development from the University of Southern California, my master’s degree in American Studies with a certificate in Historic Preservation from the University of Maryland, and my bachelor’s degree in American Studies from the University of Maryland.
 While in school, I worked as a historic preservation consultant at firms in Maryland and Los Angeles.

 Beyond my academic responsibilities, I’m a news junkie who loves to travel to cities and art museums near and far.
 I’m always hunting for the perfect burger.
 And as you might expect from my research interests, I typically go to the movies every week.
 I’m looking forward to getting back into the routine soon.